Quicr/new-qmsg/doc/arch.md

     C(Charlie Endpoint) <---> CR
 ```

-Endpoints can talk to an local relay or cloud relay.
+Endpoints can talk to a local relay or cloud relay.

 The endpoints ask for given set of messages and receive those messages
 from the relay and any future messages that match the request.

 The relays form a tree rooted at a single logical Origin
 Relay. internally the Origin Relay could be a distributed across many
 servers.
-Cloud relays are discovered by configuration and DNS
+Cloud relays are discovered by configuration.
+DNS
-names.
+names, and/or anycast.
 Local Relays are discovered by MDNS.

 ## Terminology, Names, and Concepts